5.11 Solution Interview

 In Brief

-A solution interview is a structured conversation where you present a proposed solution — using a prototype, mockup, or demo — to potential customers who have the problem you want to solve.
-You walk them through the solution, observe their reactions, and ask targeted questions about what works, what is missing, and what they would pay.
-The output is qualitative feedback that defines the minimum feature set, validates (or invalidates) the approach, and informs pricing.
+You walk a prospect through a proposed solution — a prototype, mockup, or demo — and listen for what works, what is missing, and what they would pay.
+The output is qualitative feedback that defines the minimum feature set, tests whether the approach actually solves the problem, and informs pricing.

 Common Use Case